-Butcher’s twine, a staple for tying up meat, is made out of cotton, a material that’s approved for food contact.
-It is not only safe to use in the oven but also strong enough to tie into knots and help the meat hold its shape during cooking.
+Butcher’s twine, a staple for tying up meat in the kitchen, is made out of cotton, a material approved for food contact.
+It’s not only safe to use in the oven but also strong enough to tie into knots and help the meat hold its shape during cooking.

 To find out the answer, I spoke to Dr. Leann Poston, a licensed physician who holds an MBA and an M.Ed.
 Currently, she also works as a medical advisor for Impakt Fitness.

 “Butcher’s twine is biodegradable and should pass right through your gastrointestinal tract without problems,” said Dr. Poston.
 “FDA-approved butcher’s twine that is food-safe is made of biodegradable cotton.”